johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 I must admit, I didn't really want to make this change.
 I rather liked having the date in the URL.
 But, in Growtika we trust.
 I did it.

 Where you used to go to:

 https://johnnyreilly.com/2019/10/08/definitely-typed-movie

-...
 You now go to:

 https://johnnyreilly.com/definitely-typed-the-movie

 And of course, we made sure the redirect mechanism was in place to ensure that the old URLs still worked.
+You can test it if you like!

 ![screenshot of 301 redirect from the old url to the dateless one](screenshot-301-redirect.webp)